fundlens/fund-lens-etl/DEPLOYMENT.md

 sudo journalctl -u prefect-server -f
 ```

 Wait a few seconds for the Prefect server to start up.
+On first start, Prefect will automatically create its tables in the PostgreSQL database.

 ## Step 11: Deploy Prefect Flows